changd8/ocr-font-format/README.md

 **NOTE**: You might want to adjust `--per_gpu_train_batch_size` if the gpu memory does not fit with this current configuration.

-The ClipClassifier model checkpoints and training logs will be saved in the output directory `experiments/best_clip_model2_2e-5`.
+The ClipClassifier model checkpoints will be saved in the output directory `experiments/best_clip_model2_2e-5/checkpoint-best`.
+The validation accuracies for each epoch is saved in `metrics.json`.

 ### Training SimpleClassifier
 Begin training SimpleClassifier by running the following command: